kubeshop/tracetest/docs/docs/web-ui/exporting-tests.md

 # Exporting Tests

-Tracetest allows you to export the different set of information displayed for assertions and checks in a way you can use it as input for other tools, create text based tests to use on your CI/CD pipelines using the CLI and more options.
+Tracetest allows you to export the different set of information displayed for assertions and checks for a way you can use it as input for other tools and create text based tests to use on your CI/CD pipelines using the CLI and more options.

 The current supported exports are:
 1. JUnit results XML.